ARBML/masader/CONTRIBUTING.md

 # the ultimate contributing guide

-_we use jekyll so you should follow their installation guide at [jekyll](https://jekyllrb.com/docs/installation)_
+we use jekyll so you should follow their installation guide at [jekyll](https://jekyllrb.com/docs/installation)

 ## behavior
-_please be nice to everyone this is the must important thing. be nice_
+please be nice to everyone this is the must important thing. be nice

 ## command lines you should know

 ### compiling
-_use the command line below to compile your program and see results on live_
+use the command line below to compile your program and see results on live
 ```bash
 bundle exec jekyll serve --livereload
 ```

 ### installing dependencies
-_use the command line below to install the program's dependencies_
+use the command line below to install the program's dependencies
 ```bash
 bundle install
 ```

 ## this is how you should contribute
-_magic dust and magic effect refers to your changes for the project's goods_

 1. fork the repository
 2. clone your fork repository
 3. install the dependencies
-4. make your magic branch
+4. create your changes branch
-5. splash your magic dust
+5. make your changes
-6. compile the program to preview your magic effect
+6. compile the program to preview your changes
 7. push the changes to your fork repository
-8. hit me up with that juicy pull request
+8. open a pull request of your changes